 Pricing aside, the Urbane has a distinct look that's certainly polished, but it's clearly been tailored for a certain demographic.
 Despite images of women sporting a variation of the Urbane, it looks like this watch was made for businessmen.
 This isn't a huge problem, of course, but good luck getting women interested in wearing a chunky piece of metal and leather that won't fit right.

 The LG Watch Urbane sports a 1.3-inch P-OLED display (320 x 320, 245ppi) which matches the LG G Watch R to a tee.
-The Urbane is also a bit smaller than its rounded rival, the Moto 360, which comes in at 1.56-inches.
+However, when stacked up against the 400 x 400, 286ppi screen of the Huawei Watch, it pales in comparison a bit.

 Put it side by side with the Apple Watch and it's the Cupertino firm's timepiece which has the better screen, but on its own you're unlikely to have an issue with resolution.